The-Web3-Compass/web3-compass-data-repository/examples/example-12/contract-breakdown/winner-and-payment.md

 - Destination chain ID
 - Recipient (the seller)

-OnlySwaps creates a swap intent.
+only swaps creates a swap intent.
 Solvers watching the network see this and compete to fulfill it.
 One solver sends RUSD to the seller on Base Sepolia, then submits proof to the dcipher network.
 Once verified, that solver gets reimbursed on Avalanche Fuji.

 From the winner’s perspective: they pay from Avalanche.
 From the seller’s perspective: they receive on Base.
 No bridge.
 No wrapped tokens.
 Just coordinated transfers verified by threshold signatures.